-- Selection actions are only performed on objects that are visible (except for Ctrl+A):
+- Selection actions are only performed on objects that are visible:

-- If the design uses placement rooms, they can be locked as part of their definition in the Design Rules, or they can be hidden to prevent them from being selected/moved during Click&Drag actions.
-Rooms can be hidden in the View Options tab of the View Configuration panel.
+- If the design uses placement rooms, they can be locked as part of their definition in the Design Rules, or they can be hidden to prevent them being selected/moved during Click&Drag actions.
+Rooms can be hidden in the View Options tab of the View Configurations panel.

 - Fanout SMD pads.
 ActiveRoute does not change layers, so you will need to fanout SMD pads.
 To accelerate the fanout process:

 - While routing a connection, press the / shortcut (numeric keypad) to drop a via and release this connection.
-Use the 2 shortcut if you do not have a numeric keypad (drops a via without suspending).
+Use the 2 shortcut if you don't have a numeric keypad (drops a via without suspending).

 - Preserve existing fanouts.
-ActiveRoute will modify fanouts if it sees a better solution or locks them if you do not want them changed.
-The easiest way to lock fanouts is to select the fanout tracks and vias (use the Selection Filter at the top of the Properties panel to help with this process), press F11 to open the Properties panel, and enable the Locked checkbox.
+ActiveRoute will modify fanouts if it sees a better solution, lock them if you do not want them changed.
+The easiest way to lock fanouts is to select the fanout tracks & vias (use the Selection Filter at the top of the Properties panel to help with this process), press F11 to open the Properties panel, and enable the Locked checkbox.
 This will lock all selected objects in a single action.

 - If you use a Route Guide and find that the completion rate is low, it may be that there are too many obstacles along the path and the Guide needs to be wider.
 Press the Up arrow key to widen the Guide during placement.

-- When ActiveRoute is finished, it applies glossing (if enabled in the PCB ActiveRoute panel).
+- When ActiveRoute is finished, it applies glossing if it is enabled in the PCB ActiveRoute panel.
 The Gloss command (Route » Gloss Selected) can be used to smooth out tracks and improve the pad entries of any routing, not just ActiveRoutes.
 Particular attention has been applied to ensuring high-quality pad entries for differential pairs.
-To learn more about glossing, refer to the Glossing and Retracing page.
+To learn more about glossing, refer to the Glossing and Retrace page.

 - ActiveRoute observes the routing rules configured for widths, clearances, diff pair gaps, by layer, by room, and by class.
 ActiveRoute does not route with arcs or any-angle tracks.